Khaisone, Leader of the Women's Union in Don Sehong Village (left), and Atheena, active member of the village's Farmer's Group (right)

 The Mekong river is the main livelihoods and sustenance source for most of the populations that live in the Mekong region.
 Women, who often play a critical role in the usage and management of water and aquatic resources, depend on the river for food, washing, and cleaning as well as other activities to support themselves, their families, and communities.
 Despite their engagement in water-dependent activities, they are often overlooked from decision-making and consultation processes on water-related issues.

-In early March 2020, as one of the staff working with Oxfam together with our partner CliCK, I visited Ban Sehong Village, Don Kong District, Champassak Province, to interview two women leaders involved in advocating for sustainable livelihoods and water resources management.
-Don Sehong is situated in Champassak Province, Southern Laos, where one of the large-scale hydroelectric dams has been constructed and it is located about two kilometers upstream - between the boarder of Lao PDR and Cambodia and has an installed capacity of 260 Megawatts .
+In early March 2020, Oxfam together with our partner CliCK, visited Ban Sehong Village, Don Kong District, Champassak Province, to interview two women leaders involved in advocating for sustainable livelihoods and water resources management.
+Don Sehong is situated in Champassak Province, Southern Laos, where one of the large-scale hydroelectric dams has been constructed and it is located about two kilometers upstream - between the border of Lao PDR and Cambodia and has an installed capacity of 260 Megawatts.
 During the visit our team spoke to two women, community leaders who taught us that extensive and deep knowledge of the natural environment exists within communities and women have important roles to play in sharing this information.

-Most of the villagers are farmers and they are dependent on the Mekong river as a main source of income, for food and as a main route for transportation.
+Most of the villagers are farmers and they are dependent on the Mekong river as a main source of income, for food, and as the main route for transportation.
 However, in recent years the river has changed, water is gradually shallowing leading to many issues - especially for those who live along the river’s banks.
-“In recent years, our village started experiencing livelihoods and food security issues due to decreased water levels and fish populations,” “This encouraged me to join the Farmer’s Group to support my community." said Atheena.
+“In recent years, our village started experiencing livelihoods and food security issues due to decreased water levels and fish populations,” “This encouraged me to join the Farmer’s Group to support my community," said Atheena.

 Knowledge builds confidence and experience builds strength.
 After many years in her role, recently, Kaisone and her group have lobbied local, district authorities to urge them to revise water management regulations.
-While Khaisone has observed that her and the Farmer’s Group’s contributions on water related issues are acknowledged, considerable work still needs to be done to ensure that discussions progress to the provincial and national levels.
+While Khaisone has observed that she and the Farmer’s Group’s contributions on water-related issues are acknowledged, considerable work still needs to be done to ensure that discussions progress to the provincial and national levels.